UKCloud/documentation/articles/openstack/ostack-how-use-cli.md

     > If you enter your password incorrectly, you will see a message similar to:
     > `The request you have made requires authentication.
 (HTTP 401) (Request-ID: req-..)`

-    > [!NOTE]
-    > You'll need to run the PowerShell script defined above, and provide your OpenStack project credentials every time you relaunch PowerShell.

 ## Upgrading clients